Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 ### Application Performance Analysis

 #### Profile Summary : Compute Unit Utilization
-We will open application profile summary and by looking at the profile summary and application timeline we can find a potential for application performance improvement.
+Now lets open profile summary and by looking at the profile summary and timeline find potential for performance improvement.
 To open the profile summary proceed as follows:

 1. In the run directory (idct) open profile summary

     ```bash
    vitis_analyzer ./build/xclbin.run_summary
     ```
-   Now from left hand side panel select "Profile Summary" and from the profile summary view go to "Kernels and Compute Units" and you will see numbers about kernels and compute unit as shown in the figure below:
+   Now from left hand side panel select **"Profile Summary"** and from the profile summary view go to **"Kernels and Compute Units"** and you will see numbers as shown in the figure below:

       ![](../../images/module_01/lab_05_idct/hwRunCuUtil.PNG)